 Under the old rules, you had to stop working in order to collect early CPP.
 The work cessation rules were confusing, misinterpreted and difficult to enforce so it’s probably a good thing they will be a thing of the past.

-Starting January 1, 2012, anyone turning 60 can start to collect Canada Pension Plan as soon as they turn 60.
-You don’t have to stop working.
-So now, the conundrum of taking CPP early will be an issue as soon as you turn 60.
-You can still be working and apply to collect it early but the catch is you have to keep paying into CPP even if you start collecting it early.
-The good news is paying into it will also increase your future benefit.
+Starting January 1, 2012, you can start collecting CPP as soon as you turn 60 and you no longer have to stop working.
+The catch is that as long as you’re working, you must keep paying into CPP even if you are collecting it.
+The good news is that paying into it will also increase your future benefit.

 What is the mathematical break-even point?

 Under the old rules, the decision to collect CPP early was really based on a mathematical calculation of the break-even point.
-With new rules coming, every Canadian needs to understand the math.
-Here’s an example of two twins I used before:
+Before 2012, this break-even point was age 77.
+With the new rules, every Canadian needs to understand the math.
+Here’s the example of twins that I used before, with the break-even point updated to 2015 values.

 “Janet and Beth are twins.
 Let’s assume they both qualify for the same CPP of $502 per month at age 65.
 Let’s further assume, Beth decides to take CPP now at age 60 at a reduced amount while Janet decides she wants to wait till 65 because she will get more income by deferring the income for 5 years.

-Under the new rules, the mathematical break-even point changes because they will be increasing the reduction from 0.5% per month to 0.6%.
-In the above example, Beth would get $321 instead of $351 at age 60.
-This moves the break-even point to age 74 instead of 77.
+Note that under the new rules, the mathematical break-even point will change again in 2016, when the reduction factor will increase from 0.58% per month to 0.6%.
+So for the above example, in 2016, Beth would get $321 instead of $327.30 at age 60.
+This will move the break-even point from age 74.4 to age 74.

 If you want to see the new breakeven points for 2012 to 2016, visit Taking CPP early: The new breakeven points